3pp of the Month (July)

 • All characters begin with 1 feat.

-• If you are human you get 1 additional feat (total 2).
+• If your characters race is human you get 1 additional feat (for a total of 2).

-• If you are a fighter you get another feat (total 3).
+• If your characters class is fighter you get another feat (total 3).

-A character or creature gains maximum hit points at 1st level or if its first Hit Die roll is for a character class level.
+A character starts with maximum hit points at 1st level (the maximum number on its Hit Die + it’s Constitution modifier (additional hp if a positive modifier or less hp if a negative modifier) or if its first Hit Die roll is for a character class level.

-To determine a character or creature's hit points for levels beyond 1st, roll the dice indicated by its Hit Dice.
+To determine a hit points for levels beyond 1st, roll the dice indicated by its Hit Dice and adjust the result by adding or subtracting it’s Constitution modifier.
 Creatures whose first Hit Die comes from an NPC class or from his race roll their first Hit Die normally.

 Class HD